ElykDeer/McNinja/readme.md

 2. Sweep binary for (used?) external functions, declare those
 3. Sweep binary for internal functions, translate them

+## (Devdocs, sorta) Things to know about LLVM IR / LLVMLite

+1. A program is a ir.Module; the entire program (at least for our simple test cases) can live in these modules
+2. Analogous to BinaryNinja, a program consists of functions (ir.Function) with basic blocks (ir.IRBuilder)
+3. Every basic block needs to end with a basic block terminator, which is one of: [ret, br, switch, indirectbr, invoke, callbr, resume, catchswitch, catchret, cleanupret, unreachable]
+   - The consequence of this that we should probably process the body of all the basic blocks in a function, then do another pass to stitch them together.
+Alternatively, we could create all the basic blocks at the beginning and patch them together as we go along.
+Thankfully we already have a known BB layout, so solving this should be hard..it's just a design consideration.

 ## FAQ

 ### How do you pronounce McNinja and where did the name come from